ykhade/GitHub-Battle/README.md

-#### Here is my GitHub-Battle Repo where you can watch two Github users duke it out and find the most popular repositories.
+#### Here is my GitHub-Battle Repo where you can choose two Github users and have them duke it out and declare a winner!
+Also you can find the most popular repositories by language.

 ## Check out the live site [here](https://ykhade.github.io/GitHub-Battle/)